 When a child packs their bags and heads off to University, it is always going to be a big day for parents.
 However, some see this as an opportunity to simultaneously help their child(ren) and do some financial planning by investing in a home for them whilst at University.
-Potential a long term investment even after they’ve left.
+Potentially a long-term investment even after they’ve left.

 However, this gives rise to a number of questions and the tax and practical implications need to be considered and balanced.
 For example, how should the purchase and ownership of the property be structured?
 Should it be owned by the parents or by the parents and the child?
 Should it be money gifted to the child to buy the property?